aperelson/RepData_PeerAssessment1/PA1_template.md

     10766.2
 * The imputed median of the total number of steps taken per day is:
     10766.2

+## Do these values differ from the estimates from the first part of the assignment?
+## What is the impact of imputing missing data on the estimates of the total daily number of steps?
+As can be seen by comparing the two histograms, the impact of imputing values based on averages per day is that the number of days with a step count between 10,000 and 15,000 steps has increased to over 35 - whereas before imputing the values, the number of days in this range was below 30.
+The mean number of steps has not changes and this is due to the algortihm making use of the mean number of steps to impute values.
+However the median has increased in line with an increase in the total number of steps.

 ## Are there differences in activity patterns between weekdays and weekends?